-After the phone is through ringing off the hook we take you over to the Bus Stop Billboard to see what’s what:
+After our conversation with Garrett we take you over to the Bus Stop Billboard:

 Tuesday, September 2, 2014, 9:00am to 3:00pm.
 Practical Options for Food Production Resilience in an Increasingly Variable Climate, Immanuel Lutheran Church, Amherst.
 Fee based.

 Dr. Christine Jones is an internationally-acclaimed agricultural consultant with a specific message regarding sequestration of carbon and humus development through appropriate agricultural practices.
 Dr. Jones’ work focuses on how to maximize photosynthesis through biological processes.
 Her message is appropriate for anyone who raises food, for those who focus on conserving our natural resources, and for climate activists.
 Details and registration information can be found online at http://www.nofamass.org/events/type/farming

 Monday, September 8: Fall River District Court trial of Ken Ward and Jay O’Hara.
 Ward & O’Hara anchored their lobster boat in the shipping channel off the Brayton Point Power Station last May in Somerset.
 Flying an American flag and a banner reading “#coalisstupid,” the two men blocked the delivery of 40,000 tons of Appalachian mountaintop coal to New England’s largest coal-burning power plant for a day.
 Now they face charges of disturbing the peace, conspiracy, and motorboat violations.
 Although conviction could result in nine months of jail time, they’ll admit to everything.
 They’ll argue that it’s really climate change and the government’s ineffective policies that should be on trial.
 Then they’ll ask the jury to find them not guilty by reason of “necessity.”
 Go to: